sean-a-ogrady/bouncer-steve/README.md

 Beneath that pixelated exterior beats the heart of a bot who cares — Steve's always looking to make a connection, engage in conversation, and remember what makes each member of your server tick.

 ## Ready to Get Started?
 Steve is currently in alpha, so the following instructions won't be needed in the upcoming release.
 Below you'll find all the details you need to get Bouncer Steve up and running in your Discord server.
-Follow along, and let the fun begin!

 ## Project Directory Hierarchy